Washington Commanders: George Allen years (1971–1977)

 On January 6, 1971, Williams hired former Los Angeles Rams head coach George Allen as head coach and general manager.
 Partial to seasoned veterans instead of highly touted young players, Allen's teams became known as the Over-the-Hill Gang.
 That season, the Redskins made the playoffs for the first time since 1945 with a record with Redskins first-year head coach George Allen winning the 1971 NFL Coach of the Year award, the second of his career, having won his first in 1967 as head coach of the Los Angeles Rams.
 However, they lost in the Divisional Playoffs to the San Francisco 49ers, 24–20.

 The following season, the Redskins hosted their first postseason game in Washington since 1942, where they beat the Green Bay Packers 16–3 in the NFC Divisional Playoffs.
-The Redskins reached the NFC Championship Game, and in a much-anticipated match-up against the arch-rival Dallas Cowboys, the Redskins placekicker Curt Knight kicked an 18-yard field goal in the second quarter to get the scoring underway, after which Redskins quarterback Billy Kilmer connected with wide receiver Charley Taylor on a 15-yard touchdown pass giving Washington a 10–3 lead at halftime.
+The Redskins reached the NFC Championship Game against Dallas Cowboys, the Redskins kicker Curt Knight kicked an 18-yard field goal in the second quarter to get the scoring underway, after which Redskins quarterback Billy Kilmer connected with wide receiver Charley Taylor on a 15-yard touchdown pass giving Washington a 10–3 lead at halftime.
 In the fourth quarter, Kilmer again went to Taylor, this time for a 45-yard touchdown.
-Knight added three more field goals during that period and so-called "The Over-The-Hill-Gang" defense allowed only a second-quarter field goal.
+Knight added three more field goals during that period and so-called "The Over-The-Hill-Gang" defense allowed only a second quarter field goal.
 The final score was Washington 26, Dallas 3.
 After winning the NFC Championship, the Redskins went on to lose to the undefeated Miami Dolphins 14–7 in Super Bowl VII.
 Redskins running back Larry Brown was named the 1972 NFL MVP.
 The Redskins again made the playoffs in 1973, 1974, and 1976, only to lose all three times in the first round.
 After the team failed to make the playoffs in Redskins despite a record, Allen was fired and was replaced at head coach by Jack Pardee.